What is Compressed Air?

 Following air system best practices is necessary to operate safely.

 Regularly inspect air compressors, air dryers, connected hoses, ducting, and other aspects of the whole air system.
 Complete preventative maintenance of air compressors and hoses to avoid a part failure or a fitting/hose working loose.
+Inspecting the compressor and checking the system pressure regularly is a key part of maintaining your compressed air system.

 All operators must receive proper training.
 Focus training on operating the system, proper handling, known hazards and risk factors, and what to do in an emergency.
 Run safety drills to avoid the training getting stale or forgotten.